BadAcronym/river2D/README.md

 that serves as a map editor.

 ## State:
-- WIP: a cross-platform image loading library that supports conversions like RGBA -> BGRA for the software renderers.
 - WIP: the Linux (X11) software renderer.
 - Currently in development alongside a simple game, because writing an engine with no goal is pointless.
 - Once the project is in an MVP state, I will port the platform-specific code to windows.